Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Related Work

-\textbf{Data Synthesis for Learning.} There have been approaches to supplement data in fields lacking efficient annotation progress by leveraging generative models, irrespective of the research area.
+\textbf{Data Synthesis for Learning.} There have been approaches to supplement data in fields lacking efficient annotation process by leveraging generative models, irrespective of the research area.
 Many methods employ GANs \cite{gan, stylegan} or diffusion models \cite{Rombach_2022_CVPR, ddpm, ddim} to augment data \cite{data_generate_diffusion_1,data_generate_diffusion_2} for various vision tasks, including perception and representation learning \cite{data_generate_diffusion_3}, classification \cite{classification_data_generate_1,classification_data_generate_2,classification_data_generate_3}, segmentation \cite{segmentation_data_generate, segmentation_data_generate2, segmentation_data_generate3}, dense visual alignment \cite{gangealing}, and further extending to 3D tasks, such as neural rendering \cite{neural_rendering_dataset_generated, neural_rendering_dataset_generated_2}, shape reconstruction \cite{shape_recon_dataset_generated}, and so forth.
-The major challenge in leveraging synthesized data (or generative models for cues) is controllability, as the generator, even when conditioned, typically produces ``free'' samples.
-Ali \textit{et al.} \cite{generate_viewpoint} presents a method to control the viewpoint of the synthesized image by modeling the viewpoint-free latent space.
-CHORUS \cite{han2023chorus} applies cascaded filtering to the generated dataset to learn 3D human-object spatial relations, similar to our approach.
+The major challenge in leveraging synthesized data (or generative models for cues) is controllability, as the generator, even when conditioned, typically produces free samples.
+Ali \etal\cite{generate_viewpoint} presents a method to control the viewpoint of the synthesized image by modeling the viewpoint-free latent space.
+CHORUS \cite{CHORUS} applies cascaded filtering to control the quality of the generated dataset to learn 3D human-object spatial relations, similar to our approach.